princexoleo/llama_ocr/README.md

 ## Acknowledgments

 - Thanks to the Ollama team for providing the vision models
-- Built with ❤️ by Prince Leo
+- Built with ❤️ by Mazharul Islam Leon